 I would say pretty much everybody knows the Hoover Dam, if not by name at least by its appearance in TV shows and movies.
-The most famous one in my opinion would be Transformers.
+The most famous one, in my opinion, would be Transformers.

 Now the crossing over Hoover Dam is a dead-end.
-You can drive across the dam where you can find free parking spots, compared to the parking garage, which you will pass on your way righ before the dam.
+You can drive across the dam where you can find free parking spots, compared to the parking garage, which you will pass on your way right before the dam.
 There is also a scenic lookout at the end of the road and it’s worth either driving up or walking up.
 You will also cross a time zone and a state border at the center of Hoover Dam.
 Once there, take one of the tours.
 They will give you great inside views of the dam and depending on the tour you have chosen you also get to go inside the dam.

 For all the geocachers reading this: There is a geocache challenge at Hoover Dam.

-Hoover Dam was originally built to store water but as a by-product it produces electricity and supplies three states.
+Hoover Dam was originally built to store water but as a by-product, it produces electricity and supplies three states.

-2. Red Rock Canyon
+Red Rock Canyon

-On the other side of the city you will find the Red Rock Canyon.
+On the other side of the city, you will find the Red Rock Canyon.
 Take Highway 159 for a nice loop around the area.
 There is a scenic overlook approximately in the middle of the loop.
-Here you have a nice view onto the canyon and the “Red Rocks”, which gave name to the area here.
+Here you have a nice view of the canyon and the “Red Rocks”, which gave the name to the area here.
 There is a more scenic loop drive inside the Red Rock Canyon State Park and also a lot of nice hiking trails.
 But to enter you have to pay a fee or have a state park pass.